How to Improve Phone Etiquette in Your Small Business

 It also includes tone, as over the phone it is the only way for the caller to identify your mood.
 This means your tone must be inviting to the caller, not over the top, but one that lets the customer know you are eager to assist them.

 Practice Active Listening

 Focus your attention on the caller.
 When your customers call up, stop what you are doing and focus your attention on them.
 Listen actively to the caller, take notes and repeat their query back to them so you’re both clear about what they are asking.
 This will help you to give the best service possible to your caller.

 Don’t interrupt a customer while they are explaining or even complaining.
 It can be difficult to do this, but make sure your whole team is trained to listen to the entire issue, no matter how long it takes.
 Not listening to the whole story is a great way to make your callers feel ignored and unimportant to you.

 Make sure they can reach the right person

 Reduce the risk of annoying customers by making sure the right people and departments are easy to locate and connect with.
 Obstacles, like entering an account number, without alternate routes to speak to someone can cause problems.
 Make sure that customers also have the option to speak to an operator if they don’t have their account number or member ID available.

 Learn to use the hold button

 If you need to consult with another employee, don’t try and muffle your voice by pressing the phone to your chest.
 This may cause people to hear things you don’t want them to hear.
 It’s important that you ask the customer first, then put them on hold to investigate further.
 When you return, thank them for holding and for their patience.

-Whilst this isn’t everything you need to think about when dealing with customers over the phone, these tips will have you well on your way to offering the kind of customer service your callers are looking for.
+Whilst this isn’t everything you need to think about when dealing with customers over the phone, these tips will have you well on your way to better phone etiquette and offering the kind of customer service your callers are looking for.